Paraquat Lawsuit Settlement Amounts

 Here are the key articles on Paraquat exposure and Parkinson’s disease with a summary of the findings:

 • Berry, C., La Vecchia, C., & Nicotera, P. (2010).
 Paraquat and Parkinson’s disease.
 Cell Death & Differentiation, 17(7), 1115-1125.
-This study looked at pesticides’ role in causing Parkinson’s disease.
-The researchers report that acute chemical exposure was “sufficient” enough to cause Parkinson’s.
+This study looked at the’ role of pesticides in causing Parkinson’s disease.
+The researchers report that acute chemical exposure was “sufficient” to cause Parkinson’s.

 • Costello, S., et al. (2009).
 Parkinson’s disease and residential exposure to maneb and paraquat from agricultural applications in the central valley of California.
 American journal of epidemiology, 169(8), 919-926.
-This study looked at whether living near pesticide-using farms was associated with Parkinson’s.
+This study examined whether living near pesticide-using farms was associated with Parkinson’s.
 The researchers found that living within 500 feet of farms that used paraquat and maneb increased one’s Parkinson’s risk by 75 percent.
 They also found that people younger than 60 were at significantly higher risk.
-The researchers concluded that their findings show that exposure to paraquat and maneb, whether alone or combined, significantly increased the Parkinson’s risk.
+The researchers concluded that their findings show that exposure to paraquat and maneb, whether alone or combined, significantly increased the Parkinson’s.

 • Di Monte, D.A.
 (2003).
 The environment and Parkinson’s disease: is the nigrostriatal system preferentially targeted by neurotoxins?
 The Lancet Neurology, 2(9), 531-538.
 This report concluded that a multidisciplinary approach to Parkinson’s etiology would help determine whether environmental exposure may cause the disease.

 • Mandel, J. S., Adami, H. O., & Cole, P. (2012).
 Paraquat and Parkinson’s disease: an overview of the epidemiology and a review of two recent studies.
 Regulatory Toxicology and Pharmacology, 62(2), 385-392.
-The report evaluated two studies that evaluated pesticide exposure’s association with Parkinson’s.
-The researchers found that the researchers created inadequately designed studies that examined very few exposed patients.
+The report evaluated two studies that evaluated the association of pesticide exposure with Parkinson’s.
+The researchers found that the studies created inadequate designs that examined very few exposed patients.
 They also reported that their results were inconsistent.
 The researchers concluded that these two studies fail to prove an association between pesticides and Parkinson’s.
 They also concluded that more rigorous studies were needed for confirmation.

 • McCormack, A. L., et al. (2002).
 Environmental risk factors and Parkinson’s disease: selective degeneration of nigral dopaminergic neurons caused by the herbicide paraquat.
 Neurobiology of Disease, 10(2), 119-127.
 This study looked at whether Paraquat exposure caused Parkinson’s disease symptoms in mice.
 The researchers injected mice with the herbicide.
 They found that this caused dopaminergic neuron death, a Parkinson’s disease symptom.
 The researchers concluded that the findings show that Paraquat neurotoxicity caused a prominent physiological response to Parkinson’s.